Data Security

 SSAE-18

-DDI only stores data in data centers that have received unbiased favorable annual SAS 70 Type II audits.
-Note that the SAS 70 has been replaced by the Statement on Standards for Attestation Engagements (SSAE) No. 18 and our data centers are certified to that standard.
+DDI only stores data in data centres that have received unbiased favourable annual SAS 70 Type II audits.
+Note that the SAS 70 has been replaced by the Statement on Standards for Attestation Engagements (SSAE) No. 18 and DDI’s data centres are certified to that standard.

 ISO 27001 / ISO 27701

-DDI only uses data centers that have demonstrated their adherence by periodic assessments and annual certification.
+DDI only uses data centres that have demonstrated their adherence to ISO27001 and ISO27701 by periodic assessments and annual certification.

-DDI maintains its own ISO27001 certification and is audited annually.
-DDI also maintains its own ISO27701 certification audited annually.
+DDI maintains its own ISO27001 and ISO27701 certification and is audited annually.

-DDI has completed a Type1 SOC 2® audit as of September 30, 2023 covering the Pinpoint platform.
+DDI has completed a Type1 SOC 2® audit as of 2025-08-31, covering the Pinpoint and LeaderLab platforms.

 DDI hosts all services in datacenters that have been audited for SOC1 and SOC2.